dorkbox/MessageBus/README.md

 Creation of message bus and registration of listeners:

-        // configure to use weak-references
-        MessageBus.useStrongReferencesByDefault = false;

         // create as many instances as necessary (usually a singleton is best) MessageBus bus = new MessageBus();